GeoffreyFrogeye/lollypops/README.md

 };
 ```

-In this example, the user has outlined that the `deploy-secrets`, `example` and `rebuild` tasks should run for this host.
+In this example, the user has outlined that the `deploy-secrets`, `example` and `switch` tasks should run for this host.
-They have set the `rebuild` task to only run after the `example` task has finished successfully by using the `deps` keyword.
+They have set the `switch` task to only run after the `example` task has finished successfully by using the `deps` keyword.
-Since `rebuild` is the name of one of the default tasks set to run (`deploy-secrets`, `deploy-flake` & `rebuild`) they are
+Since `switch` is the name of one of the default tasks set to run (`deploy-secrets`, `deploy-flake` & `switch`) they are
-opting to override the default definition and instead define how they'd like to run a "rebuild" - in this case, they are
+opting to override the default definition and instead define how they'd like to run a "switch" - in this case, they are
 relying on `nix build` to run locally, then copying the resulting closure to the remote machine and eventually switching the
 remote `system` profile to it.
 This is a useful example for cases where the remote machine is a very low resource system.